How Much Debt Do You Need to File for Bankruptcy?

 If you still have sufficient income, then you might be able to pay off your debts without resorting to bankruptcy but it will be at a much higher price.
 While filing for bankruptcy can affect your credit score, non-payment, late payments and a high debt load are more damaging to your credit.

 Many people look at bankruptcy as “ripping off the band-aid” of debt and taking a small amount of pain now for faster relief and benefit.

 In order to file for bankruptcy, it is crucial that you approach a lawyer who specializes in bankruptcy law.
-Here at Leinart Law Firm, we can customize the best solution to your problem.
+Here at Leinart Law Firm, our Fort Worth and Dallas bankruptcy lawyers can customize the best solution to your problem.

 Although there is no minimum debt when filing for bankruptcy, we can help review your case and give you the best advice on which chapter of bankruptcy would most benefit you.